$72.55 Million in Sales Expected for Easterly Government Properties, Inc. (NYSE:DEA) This Quarter

-According to Zacks, analysts expect that Easterly Government Properties will report full-year sales of $275.77 million for the current year, with estimates ranging from $274.84 million to $276.36 million.
-For the next financial year, analysts expect that the firm will report sales of $308.78 million, with estimates ranging from $301.37 million to $315.36 million.
-Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that follow Easterly Government Properties.
+According to Zacks, analysts expect that Easterly Government Properties will report full year sales of $275.77 million for the current fiscal year, with estimates ranging from $274.84 million to $276.36 million.
+For the next year, analysts anticipate that the business will report sales of $308.78 million, with estimates ranging from $301.37 million to $315.36 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side analysts that that provide coverage for Easterly Government Properties.

-Easterly Government Properties (NYSE:DEA) last posted its quarterly earnings results on Tuesday, November 2nd.
-The real estate investment trust reported $0.09 EPS for the quarter, missing the consensus estimate of $0.10 by ($0.01).
+Easterly Government Properties (NYSE:DEA) last issued its quarterly earnings data on Tuesday, November 2nd.
+The real estate investment trust reported $0.09 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.10 by ($0.01).
 Easterly Government Properties had a return on equity of 1.91% and a net margin of 9.50%.
-During the same period in the previous year, the business posted $0.31 EPS.
+During the same quarter last year, the company earned $0.31 EPS.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Amundi Pioneer Asset Management Inc. boosted its position in shares of Easterly Government Properties by 6.6% in the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 30,821 shares of the real estate investment trust’s stock worth $555,000 after purchasing an additional 1,907 shares during the last quarter.
-Russell Investments Group Ltd. grew its position in shares of Easterly Government Properties by 81.9% during the 2nd quarter.
-Russell Investments Group Ltd. now owns 126,113 shares of the real estate investment trust’s stock worth $2,658,000 after buying an additional 56,770 shares during the period.
-Envestnet Asset Management Inc. raised its position in shares of Easterly Government Properties by 1.5% in the 2nd quarter.
-Envestnet Asset Management Inc. now owns 217,996 shares of the real estate investment trust’s stock valued at $4,595,000 after acquiring an additional 3,293 shares during the period.
-Teacher Retirement System of Texas acquired a new stake in shares of Easterly Government Properties in the 2nd quarter valued at approximately $214,000.
-Finally, Rhumbline Advisers boosted its stake in Easterly Government Properties by 16.8% during the 2nd quarter.
-Rhumbline Advisers now owns 285,944 shares of the real estate investment trust’s stock worth $6,028,000 after acquiring an additional 41,111 shares during the last quarter.
-87.93% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Amundi Pioneer Asset Management Inc. grew its position in Easterly Government Properties by 6.6% in the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 30,821 shares of the real estate investment trust’s stock worth $555,000 after purchasing an additional 1,907 shares in the last quarter.
+Russell Investments Group Ltd. grew its position in Easterly Government Properties by 81.9% in the 2nd quarter.
+Russell Investments Group Ltd. now owns 126,113 shares of the real estate investment trust’s stock worth $2,658,000 after purchasing an additional 56,770 shares in the last quarter.
+Envestnet Asset Management Inc. grew its position in Easterly Government Properties by 1.5% in the 2nd quarter.
+Envestnet Asset Management Inc. now owns 217,996 shares of the real estate investment trust’s stock worth $4,595,000 after purchasing an additional 3,293 shares in the last quarter.
+Teacher Retirement System of Texas bought a new stake in Easterly Government Properties in the 2nd quarter worth about $214,000.
+Finally, Rhumbline Advisers grew its position in Easterly Government Properties by 16.8% in the 2nd quarter.
+Rhumbline Advisers now owns 285,944 shares of the real estate investment trust’s stock worth $6,028,000 after purchasing an additional 41,111 shares in the last quarter.
+Institutional investors own 87.93% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, November 24th.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, November 24th.
 Investors of record on Friday, November 12th were issued a $0.265 dividend.
 The ex-dividend date was Wednesday, November 10th.
-This represents a $1.06 annualized dividend and a yield of 4.67%.
-Easterly Government Properties’s dividend payout ratio is currently 353.35%.
+This represents a $1.06 dividend on an annualized basis and a dividend yield of 4.68%.
+Easterly Government Properties’s dividend payout ratio is presently 353.35%.

 About Easterly Government Properties